libp2p/specs/kad-dht/README.md

 (quorum) responses from distinct nodes to check for consistency before returning an answer.

-Should the responses be different, the implementation should use some validation mechanism to resolve the conflict and select the _best_ result.
+Entry validation: Should the responses from different peers diverge, the implementation should use some validation mechanism to resolve the conflict and select the _best_ result (see [entry validation section](#entry-validation)).

-**Entry correction.** Nodes that returned _worse_ records are updated via a direct `PUT_VALUE` RPC call when the lookup completes.
+Entry correction: Nodes that returned _worse_ records are updated via a direct `PUT_VALUE` RPC call when the lookup completes.
 Thus the DHT network eventually converges to the best value for each record, as a result of nodes collaborating with one another.